Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 A. Choosing the Right Depreciation Method

-Businesses should select a method that best reflects asset usage.
+Businesses should select a method that reflects:

 B. Reviewing Asset Useful Lives